eBay taps computer vision to transform online shopping

 The challenges of image-based search

-Offering buyers the capability to look for similar or exact items using images instead of text has become more standard in the industry, but launching the feature in 2017 was groundbreaking, Mekel-Bobrov said.
+Offering buyers the ability to look for similar or exact items using images instead of text has become fairly standard in the industry, but launching the feature in 2017 was a big deal, Mekel-Bobrov said.

-Data presented some of the hardest obstacles, especially with the novelty of items that eBay is known for.
+Data presented some of the hardest obstacles, especially with the range of items eBay is known for.

-“The adage that data is king is true, probably nowhere more than in training CD models for item matching,” Mekel-Bobrov said.
+“The adage that data is king is true, probably nowhere more than in training CD models for item-matching,” Mekel-Bobrov said.
 “And for us, this was compounded at the time with the fact that we don’t control all the ways in which our sellers photograph their items.”

 Hardware also posed issues in the first years, Mekel-Bobrov said, and the company had to find creative solutions.